AdamFaylo/MyWebStore/README.md

 ### New client:
 Create a new customer by clicking on REGISTER.

 ### shopping basket:
-You can dive into the basket, add an existing product and delete the product permanently
+You can dive into the basket, add an existing product and delete the product permanently.

 ### BackOffice:
 Option [New Product], [Delete Product], [Edit Product].

 ## 🔨 Features
 <a name="features"/>